Working with Us

 - ABOUT YOU -

-- Ability to work effectively as an individual, as part of a team and in partnership with others.
+- Able to work as part of a team, in partnership with others, and unsupervised

-- Ability to communicate through the medium of Welsh – oral and written
+- Ability to communicate at a high level through the medium of Welsh – oral and written

 - BENEFITS –